Department of Chemical and Biological Engineering

 Advanced Requirements

 Advanced Chemistry or Advanced Biology.
 Students may choose to take either an advanced chemistry course or an advanced biology course.
-The advanced courses provide a greater depth in the underlying science of chemistry and biology.
-The course may be any 300-level-or-above chemistry or biology course, including those cross-listed by the chemistry and molecular biology departments.
-The approved courses are designated in the department's undergraduate handbook.
+The advanced courses provide greater depth in the underlying science of chemistry and biology.
+The course may be any 300-level or above chemistry or biology course, including those cross-listed by the chemistry and molecular biology departments.
+The approved courses are designated in the department's Undergraduate Handbook.

 Societal Impact Requirement